bhsd-harry/codemirror-mediawiki/README.md

 Automatically close brackets (`{`, `[` and `(`) and quotes (`"`, and `'` except for the MediaWiki mode).

-## highlightActiveLine

-Highlight the line the cursor is on in light cyan.

-## highlightSpecialChars

-Show invisible characters as red dots.

-## highlightWhitespace

-*version added: 2.0.12*

-Show spaces and tabs as dots and arrows.

-## highlightTrailingWhitespace

-*version added: 2.0.9*

-Highlight trailing whitespace in a red-orange color.

-## highlightSelectionMatches

-*version added: 2.15.3*

-Highlight texts that match the selection in light green.

 ## codeFolding

 *version added: 2.3.0*